 Fresh oil in the PCV hose suggests a problem

-Another definitive pcv valve test is to remove the vacuum hose and look for fresh oil.
-A PCV vacuum hose, with oil dripping or a wet valve, usually suggest too much flow, which causes oil consumption.
+Another definitive PCV valve test is to remove the vacuum hose and look for fresh oil.
+A PCV vacuum hose, with oil dripping or a wet valve, usually suggests too much flow, which causes oil consumption.
 Checking the PCV vacuum hose is a wise precaution, on any engine that consumes oil.
-Also, if you see blue smoke coming from tail pipe can mean many reasons, but the first step is to check the pcv valve.
+Also, if you see blue smoke coming from the tailpipe can mean many reasons, but the first step is to check the PCV valve.
 Basics First!

-Digital manometer can detect a plugged pcv valve
+A digital manometer can detect a plugged PCV valve

 The PCV valve flows at different rates, under various driving conditions.
-For instance, at high engine vacuum, valve should hardly flow at all.
+For instance, at a high engine vacuum, the valve should hardly flow at all.
 An Excess flow at an engine idle will interfere with smooth running.
 With a lower intake vacuum, flow through the PCV valve increases.
 A quality auto repair shop will have a tool called a manometer.
-The manometer measures the very small negative pressure in related to flow.
-Testing is done at the engine idle speed, under acceleration and under a positive intake condition.
+The manometer measures the very small negative pressure is related to flow.
+Testing is done at the engine idle speed, under acceleration, and under a positive intake condition.

 PCV valve design variations

 For many years, the PCV valve remained relatively unchanged.
-Today a multitude of designs and sizes exist, but most operate in a similar manner.
+Today a multitude of designs and sizes exist, but most operate similarly.
 A few manufacturers add heating elements to their PCV valves.
 It is thought cold temperature could cause a non-heated valve to freeze and stick, because of moisture drawn through the system.
-By heating, keeps the pcv valve from freezing is prevented.
+Heating keeps the PCV valve from freezing is prevented.

-The drawback with heated PCV valves is costs.
+The drawback of heated PCV valves is cost.
 Heated PCV valves cost many times more than non-heated valves.
 Most manufacturers simply rely on the engine, and crankcase vapors, heat to get the job done.